choria-io/website/docs/content/playbooks/tips/_index.md

 ## Utility Functions and Playbooks

 These playbooks tend to be made up of a lot of basic building blocks.
-For example I find I often need to disable Puppet and wait for them to idle, lets look how we can make this reusable.
+For example I find I often need to disable Puppet and wait for them to idle, let's look how we can make this reusable.

 ```puppet
 plan example::puppet::disable_and_wait (